“No, you not! You are gonna get killed!!!”

 - Instead of punches in the face, aim for the throat.

-- Use your fingers and stick them in his eyes (I know, gross, but it can safe you).
+- Use your fingers and stick them in his eyes (I know, gross, but it can save you).

 - When attacked and hold from the back, bent forwards and down to grab one of his legs and pull it towards you to make him fall.

-Check out this guide on Lifehacker to learn more easy to apply self-defense techniques every female solo traveler should know.
+Check out this guide on Lifehacker to learn self-defense techniques every female solo traveler should know.

 24. Know When To Cooperate